Forest Resources (FOR)

 Cross-listed with LARC 480

 A capstone course addressing the concept of trade-offs in coupled social ecological technological systems, where landscapes and the communities they support are adaptive and evolving but the ideal is rarely attainable.
-This is a reading, critical thinking and discussion course with assessment based on class participation in a term project, problem solving, verbal and written communication, collegiality, and collaboration (Spring only).
+This is a reading, critical thinking and discussion course with assessment based on class participation in a term project, problem solving, verbal and written communication, collegiality, and collaboration.
+Typically Offered: Spring.

 Prereqs: ENGL 102 and Junior standing